3 Ways To Keep Remote Work Culture Fresh

 You did everything to establish a productive team before Covid-19 was even a thing.
 You scheduled weekly update meetings with coffee and donuts.
 Your door was always open.
 Then the world shut down, and buzzing workplaces became ghost towns overnight.

 Employees excited to ditch the commute for daily zoom calls are now growing weary 15 months later.
 The novelty of the video meeting has effectively worn off, so how do you keep your employees engaged?
-If you're sensing some lethargy in your team, here are three ways to perk up your employees and avoid "zoom fatigue."
+This isn't optimal for a sustainable remote work culture.
+If you're sensing some lethargy in your team, here are three ways to perk up your employees and avoid "zoom fatigue. "

 Set a limit to Zoom calls.